 : How do I book a diving trip?

 A: This is the easy bit.
 All you need to do is click on the ‘book/enquire’ or ‘contact us’ links.
 We offer an excellent service and commitment-free unbiased advice.
 We’re usually able to instantly respond to questions 24 hours a day.
 The actual booking process varies depending on the dive center and how soon before the trip the booking is made.
-Most ask for a 20-30% deposit to confirm the place, then the balance can be paid when you arrive.
-The deposit is most commonly paid via PayPal, and the customer doesn’t even need a PayPal account – just a credit or debit card.
+Most ask for a deposit to confirm the place, then the balance is either paid when you arrive or one month before the departure.
+It all depends on each boat's booking policy.
+Payments can be paid by credit card via PayPal, and now direct bank transfers are very popular, especially using Wise or Revolut.
 Different dive centers have their own cancellation policies, but most are designed to benefit everyone involved.
 See below for cancellations.

 : What happens if I book a diving trip, then have to cancel?